anukaal/SQLI-LABS/README.md

 For the purpose of fuzzing these input points we need to write a script or use interceptor proxies like Tamper data (add on for Firefox), Burp suite, Fiddler, Zap, or any other tool which allows you to modify the headers on the fly.

+These sort of injections where the Header fields are being inserted into the database, our focus is to check if the data can be extracted from it is certain way.
+Well blind is always an option and we can use Boolean or time based injections.
+The process works but is overall slow.